TheMatildaProject/echoic-memory/README.md

-# echoic-memory
+# Echoic Memory
+Echoic memory is one of the sensory memory registers; a component of sensory memory (SM) that is specific to retaining auditory information.

-Python app that connects to Spotify and Youtube API's to seek for the songs I want to hear, then saves then on ElasticSearch to give me clever suggestions of what to listen
+And so, this is a Python app that connects to Spotify and Youtube APIs to seek the songs I want to hear, then saves them on the memory cortex (ElasticSearch) to give me clever suggestions of what to listen next.